 LMU purchases a Travel Assistance insurance policy from ACE Insurance Company.
-The insurance covers all LMU employees while traveling abroad.
-The policy provides medical insurance, medical evacuation, and repatriation coverage.
-(NOTE: Though an employee may have medical insurance in the U.S., and this insurance may have a foreign component, the ACE policy has first-dollar coverage, without co-pays or deductibles, and will pay the foreign provider directly).
-ACE has foreign-language specialists on staff to assist with any medical problem while overseas.
+The company that provides the actual services is Intl.
+SOS.
+The insurance covers all LMU employees while traveling abroad, as well as domestically The policy provides emergency medical insurance, medical evacuation, and repatriation coverage.
+(NOTE: Though an employee may have medical insurance in the U.S., and this insurance may have a foreign component, the Intl.
+SOS policy has first-dollar coverage, without co-pays or deductibles, and will pay the foreign provider directly).
+In t1.
+SOS has foreign-language specialists on staff to assist with any medical problem while overseas.

-The ACE policy will also provide for security evacuation in the event of war, natural hazard, or civil unrest while in a foreign country.
+The Intl.
+SOS policy will also provide for security evacuation in the event of war, natural hazard, or civil unrest while in a foreign country.